brisen-app/brisen-client/.github/PULL_REQUEST_TEMPLATE/pr_template.md

 # Changes

-> Please include a bullet list of the general changes made in this PR.
+> Provide a concise bullet-point summary of the key changes.

 - ...

 ## New dependencies

-> List any new dependencies added in this PR.
+> List any new dependencies, if any.

 - ...

 ## Related issue(s)